roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 Shrugged Haruka.

-"Surely Hina-tan will grew _intime_ with her former lover, and doesn't need Apricot any moreee——!"
+"Surely Hina-tan becomes _intime_ with her former lover, and doesn't need Apricot any moreee——!"

 Prico imitated crying in a particularly loud voice.